When Sweating Becomes a Burden

 - Repeat: after 4 – 6 months

 Dr. Christoph Jethon advises against undergoing Botox therapy during pregnancy as well as during breastfeeding.
-The intake of any medications that increase bleeding tendency, for example aspirin, or those that contain acetylsalicylic acid, should ideally be discontinued about 2 weeks before the planned appointment at PraxisClinic Jadore; this also includes common sleeping aids as well as vitamin E, ginkgo or garlic.
+The intake of any medications that increase bleeding tendency, for example aspirin, or those that contain acetylsalicylic acid, should ideally be discontinued about 2 weeks before the planned appointment at PraxisClinic Jadore; this also includes common sleeping pills as well as vitamin E, ginkgo or garlic.
 These can increase the risk of bruising at the injection sites.
-Medications prescribed by your general practitioner that are medically necessary should of course continue to be taken; please inform Dr. Jethon about them.
+Medications prescribed by your primary care physician that are medically necessary should of course continue to be taken; please inform Dr. Jethon about them.

-- Avoid medications with blood-thinning effects as well as sleeping aids and products containing vitamin E, ginkgo and garlic
+- Avoid medications with blood‑thinning effects as well as sleeping pills and products containing vitamin E, ginkgo and garlic

-- Do not plan therapy during pregnancy or while breastfeeding
+- Do not schedule therapy during pregnancy or while breastfeeding

 - Shave armpits if applicable

 You can leave PraxisClinic Jadore immediately after the Botox injections.
 In the following hours you should avoid rubbing or massaging the treated areas.
-You should also refrain on the day of treatment from sports or strenuous activities, visiting a sauna, and strong sun exposure.
+You should also refrain from sports or strenuous activities, visiting a sauna or intense sun exposure on the day of treatment.

-- Do not rub or massage the treated areas
+- Do not rub or massage treated areas

 - Avoid strong sun exposure